sourcery-ai-bot/Fundamentals/day_12/day_12.md

 b.)
 We should be able to save user information.
 While duplicate names are OK, we want to ensure there are no duplicate email entries.

 c.)
-Let's also create a view that lists all users, sorted alphabetically by name.
+Let's also create a view that lists all users.